eminboghos/portfolio/PredictionMarketBots/predict_fun-btc/results.md

 **Total average buy**

 The combined average cost across both sides, expressed in cents per $1 of total payout.
-The goal is to keep this below $1 — if the bot buys $1 of potential payout for less than $1 on average, the position has positive expected value by construction.
+The goal is to keep this below $1.
+If the bot buys $1 of potential payout for less than $1 on average, the position has positive expected value by construction.
 Lower is better.

 **Up win / Down win**

 The PnL the bot would realize if the market resolves in each direction.
-When both values are positive, the position is fully hedged — the bot profits regardless of which way Bitcoin moves.
+When both values are positive, the position is fully hedged, the bot profits regardless of which way Bitcoin moves.
 When one side is negative, the bot is temporarily imbalanced and will rebalance as new maker orders fill on the weaker side.